SCRT-HQ/VaporShell/docs/glossary/New-VSEC2NetworkInterfacePermission.md

----
-layout: glossary
-title: New-VSEC2NetworkInterfacePermission
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2NetworkInterfacePermission

 ## SYNOPSIS
-Adds an AWS::EC2::NetworkInterfacePermission resource to the template
+Adds an AWS::EC2::NetworkInterfacePermission resource to the template.
+Specifies a permission for an Amazon EC2 network interface.
+For example, you can grant an AWS authorized partner account permission to attach the specified network interface to an instance in their account.

 ## SYNTAX